2.2 Summary of Material Accounting Policies

 Revenue is recognised when performance obligations are satisfied in accordance with Ind AS 115.
 Performance obligations are deemed to be satisfied when substantial risks and rewards of ownerships are transferred to customer and customer obtains control of promised goods.

-The Company recognises revenue from sale of goods measured upon satisfaction of performance obligation which is at a point in time when control of the goods is transferred to the customer, generally on delivery of the goods.
+The Company recognises revenue from sale of goods measured upon satisfaction of performance obligation which is at a point in time when control of the goods is transferred to the customer, generally on dispatch/ delivery of the goods.
 Depending on the terms of the contract, which differs from contract to contract, the goods are sold on a reasonable credit term.
 Revenue is measured based on the transaction price, which is the consideration, adjusted for volume discounts, rebates, scheme allowances, price concessions, incentives, and returns, if any, as specified in the contracts with the customers.
 Revenue excludes taxes collected from customers on behalf of the government.

 Revenue from rendering of services are recognised over time by measuring the progress towards complete satisfaction of performance obligations at the reporting period.